 The categories below indicate for each preseason ranking in the AP poll, the teams' average ranking in the final CFP poll, the best finish, the worst finish, the number of times a team has been not ranked in the final CFP poll and the number of times a team with that AP preseason ranking made the College Football Playoff.

-The first four years of the playoff also tell us that, on average, one team from outside the top 10 of the preseason AP poll will make the CFP.
+The first five years of the playoff also tell us that, on average, one team from outside the top 10 of the preseason AP poll will make the CFP.
 Notre Dame was the team this season at No. 12.
-Clemson (No. 12 in 2015), Washington (No. 14 in 2016), Georgia (No. 15 in 2017) and Oklahoma (No. 19 in 2015) have all proven it's possible to climb into national title contention from a lower ranking in the preseason poll.
+Clemson (No. 12 in 2015), Washington (No. 14 in 2016), Georgia (No. 15 in 2017) and Oklahoma (No. 19 in 2015) have also proven it's possible to climb into national title contention from a lower ranking in the preseason poll.

-If you're feeling confident, pick a team from that list, along with three schools ranked in the top seven of the preseason poll, because recent history says that's usually the recipe for determining who will be playing for a shot at the national championship.
+If you're feeling confident, pick a team from outside the top 10, along with three schools ranked in the top seven of the preseason poll, because recent history says that's usually the recipe for determining who will be playing for a shot at the national championship.